Difference Between Current and Non-Current Assets

 PPE forms the major part of noncurrent assets for a business.
-Plant machinery and equipment are reported on the balance sheet at book value which generally the acquisition cost for that hard asset.
+Plant machinery and equipment are reported on the balance sheet at book value, which generally the acquisition cost for that hard asset.
 Companies also depreciate the plants and machinery either through the straight-line method or Double Declining method.

-Net PP&E is reported by the company which gross PP&E adjusted for accumulated depreciation.
-Other noncurrent assets comprise long term investments, long term deferred tax, accumulated depreciation and amortization.
+Net PP&E is reported by the company, which gross PP&E adjusted for accumulated depreciation.
+Other noncurrent assets comprise long term investments, long term deferred tax, accumulated depreciation, and amortization.
 Goodwill is an example of an intangible asset.
 Intangible assets are adjusted for amortization, not depreciation.

-Current Assets vs Non-Current Assets Infographics
+Current Assets vs. Non-Current Assets Infographics

 - Current assets are those assets that are equivalent to cash or will get converted into cash within a time frame one year.
 Non-current assets or long term assets are those assets which will not get converted into cash within one year and are non-current in nature.

 - The list of current assets includes cash and cash equivalents, short term investments, accounts receivables, inventories, and prepaid revenue.
-The list of non-current assets includes long term investments, plant property and equipment, goodwill, accumulated depreciation and amortization and long term deferred taxes.
+The list of non-current assets includes long term investments, plant property and equipment, goodwill, accumulated depreciation and amortization, and long term deferred taxes.

 |Basis||Current assets||Non-current assets|

-|Definition||Current assets are those assets that are equivalent to cash or will get converted into cash within a time frame one year.||Noncurrent assets are those assets which will not get converted into cash within one year and are noncurrent in nature.|
+|Definition||Current assets are those assets that are equivalent to cash or will get converted into cash within a time frame one year.||Noncurrent assets are those assets which will not get converted into cash within one year and are noncurrent.|

-|Items||Currents assets include line items like cash and cash equivalents, short term investments, accounts receivables, inventories and prepaid revenue||Noncurrent assets include long term investments, plant property and equipment, goodwill, accumulated depreciation and amortization, and long term deferred taxes assets|
+|Items||Currents assets include line items like cash and cash equivalents, short term investments, accounts receivables, inventories, and prepaid revenue.||Noncurrent assets include long term investments, plant property and equipment, goodwill, accumulated depreciation and amortization, and long term deferred taxes assets.|

-|Nature||Current assets are the short term resources of a company||These assets are the long term resources in order to run the business|
+|Nature||Current assets are the short term resources of a company.||These assets are the long term resources to run the business.|

-|Valuation||Generally, current assets are valued in the balance sheet at market prices||Long term assets are valued in the balance at acquisition cost less accumulated depreciation.
-For intangible assets, they are valued at cost less depreciation|
+|Valuation||Generally, current assets are valued in the balance sheet at market prices.||Long term assets are valued in the balance at acquisition cost less accumulated depreciation.
+For intangible assets, they are valued at cost less depreciation.|

 |Goodwill||Not part of current assets||Noncurrent assets can be further subdivided into tangible assets and intangible assets.
-A most popular intangible asset is goodwill which is created through acquisition.|
+A most popular intangible asset is goodwill, which is created through acquisition.|

-|Tax implications||Selling of the current assets results in the profit from trading activities.||Selling in the long term assets result in the capital gains and capital gain tax is applicable in such a case.|
+|Tax implications||The selling of the current assets results in the profit from trading activities.||Selling in the long term assets results in the capital gains and capital gain tax is applicable in such a case.|

-|Revaluation||Current assets are not subject to revaluation in generally, only in some cases inventories may be subject to revaluation||Revaluation of PP&E is very common in case of the long term assets.
+|Revaluation||Current assets are not subject to revaluation in general; only in some cases, inventories may be subject to revaluation.||Revaluation of PP&E is very common in the case of long term assets.
 Whenever the market value of a tangible asset decreases compared to the book value of that asset.
-The company needs to revalue that assets book value and the difference in reported a loss in the income statement for that period|
+The company needs to revalue that assets book value, and the difference in reported a loss in the income statement for that period.|

 On the other hand, current assets are the resources that are required for running the day to day operations of a business.
 The current assets are generally reported in the balance sheet at the current or market price.
-On the other hand, noncurrent assets are reported in the balance sheet at cost price on acquisition adjusted for depreciation/amortization which is subjected to revaluation whenever the market price decreases compared to the book price.
+On the other hand, noncurrent assets are reported in the balance sheet at cost price on acquisition adjusted for depreciation/amortization, which is subjected to revaluation whenever the market price decreases compared to the book price.